StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_MATERIALIZED_VIEW.md

   Because strong data consistency is not guaranteed between base tables and external catalog-based materialized views, this feature is set to `false` by default.
 When this feature is enabled, the materialized view is used for query rewrite in accordance with the rule specified in `query_rewrite_consistency`.

-> **CAUTION**
->
-> The Unique Key constraints and Foreign Key constraints are only used for query rewrite.
-The Foreign Key constraint checks are not guaranteed when data is loaded into the table.
-You must ensure the data loaded into the table meets the constraints.

 **query_statement** (required)

 The query statement to create the asynchronous materialized view.
 From v3.1.6 onwards, StarRocks supports creating asynchronous materialized views with Common Table Expression (CTE).